William Hody

-Sir William Hody (born before 1441, died 1524) of Pilsdon in Dorset, was an English lawyer, judge and politician who served as Attorney General of England and Chief Baron of the Exchequer under King Henry VII.
+Sir William Hody (born before 1441, died 1524) of Pilsdon in Dorset, was an English lawyer, judge and politician who served as Attorney General for England and Wales and Chief Baron of the Exchequer under King Henry VII.

 Origins

 He was born before 1441, the second son of Sir John Hody (d.
 1441), Chief Justice of the King's Bench.
 His sister, Elisabeth Hody, married Sir Robert Strode of Parnham House, Dorset which they re-built from 1522.

 Career

 He was a Member of Parliament for Totnes in 1472, and for Bridgwater in 1483.
 His name is first mentioned in the year-books in 1476.
 He procured a reversal of the attainder of his uncle, Sir Alexander Hody (of Bowre, Somerset), who had been attainted at Edward IV's accession for adherence to the House of Lancaster during the wars of the Roses.

 In 1485, shortly after the accession of King Henry VII, Hody became Attorney General for England and Wales.
 On 29 October 1486 he was appointed Chief Baron of the Exchequer.
 He retired as a judge in 1522.